mainkoon81/ooo-Bayesian-Introduction/README.md

      - we sample `t` from the variation distribution `q(t|Φ)` and put this `point` as input to the Decoder with parameters `w`.
 And then we just compute the **usual gradient** of this second neural network with respect to its parameters `w`.
    <img src="https://user-images.githubusercontent.com/31917400/72433990-7a9bb880-3792-11ea-8cfd-f3e6778fa8ad.jpg"/>

+   - __Issues of gradient of Encoder:__ How can we estimate this varying gradient with a much **smaller variance estimate**?
-   - __Issues of gradient of Encoder:__ A reparameterization of the variational lower bound yields a lower bound estimator that can be straightforwardly optimized using standard stochastic gradient.
+     - A **"reparameterization"** of the variational lower bound yields a lower bound estimator that can be straightforwardly optimized using standard stochastic gradient.